kennytilton/flutter-mx-starter/README.md

 ### Prerequisites

-Steps #1 and #2 in this [CLJD Quick Start](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-quick-start.md) to get you rocking on Flutter tooling
+Steps #1 and #2 in this [CLJD Quick Start](https://github.com/Tensegritics/ClojureDart/blob/main/doc/flutter-quick-start.md) to get you rocking on ClojureDart and Flutter development in general.

 ### Clone